 Voter challenge laws usually require the challenger to present certain types of evidence and follow specific procedures.
-Some states, for example, require a challenger to demonstrate personal knowledge and/or a reason to believe that the challenged voter does not meet the seehttp://www.bazelon.org/LinkClick.aspx?fileticket=cPAQ9Co3ahk%3d&tabid=543.
+Some states, for example, require a challenger to demonstrate personal knowledge and/or a reason to believe that the challenged voter does not meet the requirements to vote.
+Demanding standards of proof may be required.
+Accordingly, a voter challenge based on competence may require specific proof and personal knowledge that the person challenged does not meet voter qualifications related to competence.